Seanmclem/file-system-docs/docs/filesandfolders/filesystemfilehandle.md

-Note to self, just use other fs project for code tests
+Note to self, use a test.tsx in this project